-Every so often, I am struck by the lack of basic manners displayed by some people, many of then in their early 20s.
+Every so often, I am struck by the lack of basic manners displayed by some people … many of them happen to be younger people.
 They don’t offer a seat to an older person or they cut in front of others in line or they don’t consider that their actions may affect people around them.
 They talk loudly.
 They don’t move over a little to allow two-way traffic on the sidewalk.
 Sometimes, people don’t seem to notice they are sharing the space with other people.
 They focus on their smartphones or otherwise ignore anyone they don’t know.

 A couple of things have happened to me recently that brought this to a head:

 - I was walking along the sidewalk – staying on the right-hand side to give room for others coming toward me – on the way home from work.
 A bus stopped near me on the left.
 One person who was on the bus cut in front of me, forcing me to slow down.
 He was talking with his friend who was behind me – so, he stopped to wait for his friend – causing me to stop, pivot and go around him.
 There was room to the right, as it is a wide sidewalk.
 He could have taken a step or two to the side so that I could pass, but instead he not only didn’t notice my existence but really didn’t care.
 It’s not like this was a major thing – I went around and got home without any appreciable delay.
 It’s the principle of the thing.

 - The shuttle bus to work is often crowded, yet there are always some people who have their bag on the seat next to them … and don’t move it until specifically asked.
 Now, I have taken public transportation of one kind or another for the past 30+ years, so I’m used to all of the annoying commuter behaviors.
 I’ve even been known to put my bag on the seat next to me, though move it when the [train/bus/shuttle] starts to fill up.
 But not moving your bag is just obnoxious when there are obviously going to be people standing because of overcrowding.